Pac-12 Conference men's basketball tournament: 1987–1990

-2002 to the present
+2002 to 2024

 In 1998, the Big Ten began to hold a conference tournament, leaving the Pac-10 and Ivy League the lone conferences without postseason tournaments.
 (The Ivy League would not begin holding its tournament until 2017.)
 The Pac-10 tournament was restarted by an 8–2 vote of the athletic directors of the conference in 2000 after determining that a tournament would help increase exposure of the conference and help the seeding of the schools in the NCAA tournament.
 Stanford University and the University of Arizona opposed the tournament, while UCLA's and USC's votes, considered the deciding votes, were swayed by permanently hosting the tournament at Staples Center.
 Los Angeles is the second largest media market in the United States.
 The championship game has been broadcast nationally by CBS Sports.
 The championship game was scheduled for Saturday before selection Sunday, as opposed to the previous iteration of the tournament holding the championship on Sunday after the selection committee had completed their work.

 With the 2011 championship game attracting only 12,074 paid attendees, less than two-thirds the capacity of Staples Center, commissioner Larry Scott reopened bids from other cities to host the Pac-12 Tournament.
 Other models including a round-robin model and hosting the tournament at conference sites have also been considered.
 Ultimately, Las Vegas, Los Angeles, Salt Lake City, and Seattle submitted bids for consideration.

 On March 13, 2012, the Pac-12 Tournament was officially moved to the MGM Grand Garden Arena in Las Vegas, Nevada, for a three-year term.
 The tournament moved to T-Mobile Arena once it opened during the 2016–17 basketball season; the hosting contract between the Pac-12 and the arena ran through 2020.
 In October 2019, the contract was extended through 2021-2022.

 The 2020 tournament began on March 11, and teams played the first round.
 It was cancelled on March 12 due to the COVID-19 pandemic, with no further games played.
 The 2021 tournament was played, but with only family of student-athletes & members of the individual athletic departments as spectators in attendance.

+The 2024 tournament was the final one with Pac-12 teams before realignment.
+With only Washington State and Oregon State as members, there was no tournament in the 2024-25 or 2025-26 basketball seasons.